zjinhu/Brick_SwiftUI/README_ZH.md

 ## 许可

-${POD_NAME} is available under the MIT license.
+Brick_SwiftUI is available under the MIT license.
 See the LICENSE file for more info.